401(k) Basics for Employers

 A 401(k) is one of the most common retirement investment options offered by employers in the United States today.
 It’s not surprising why.
 These plans provide both employers and employees with a flexible way to save money for retirement, and they have been around for almost 40 years.

-At Human Interest, we offer 401(k) plans for startups and small businesses.
+At Human Interest, we offer 401(k) plans for small businesses and startups.
 However, if you’re an employer who hasn’t offered a 401(k) benefit before — or even if you have — it’s important to understand the 401(k) basics for employers before you decide on the plan that’s right for your organization.
 Consider this your complete beginner’s guide to 401(k)s.

 What is a 401(k) plan, and how does it work?

 A 401(k) is an investment plan that allows employees to contribute a percentage of their salary to a designated retirement account.
 Contributions to the 401(k) are invested in a portfolio made up of mutual funds, stocks, bonds, money market funds, savings accounts, and other investment options.
 These deferred contributions are usually taxable only when the employee makes a withdrawal: typically at retirement.
 401(k) plans offer a good way for employees to save money for their futures, and for both employers and employees to save on taxes.

 Unlike a pension, employers are not obliged to make contributions to employees’ 401(k) retirement accounts.
 This flexibility makes the overall costs much more manageable.
 While it isn’t required, many employers choose to match 401(k) contributions up to a certain percentage or make contributions based on a profit-sharing arrangement as an added benefit for their employees.
 Employers can also match up to a set dollar amount to limit their contribution obligation toward highly compensated employees.
 These matching funds can be modified or eliminated based on the employer’s discretion.